Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Empirical Analysis

-The information in \Cref{tab:Hidden states} can be visualized in \Cref{fig:returns,fig:smoothed} which depict the state-switching dynamics of the three cryptocurrencies according to their hidden state classification. \Cref{fig:returns} illustrates the Bitcoin (upper plot), Ether (middle plot) and Ripple (lower plot) returns conditionally on the a realization of the hidden process using the 4-state NHHM model.
+Concerning the ETH series, we observe that the highest mean returns occur in the state with the highest volatility.
+The hidden process alternates between a high volatility and a low volatility regime with almost zero average returns (states 1 and 2 respectively).
+This occurs for almost $95\%$ of the studied time frame.
+States 3 and 4 serve as auxiliary states with low occupancies and almost equal average returns but different volatilities.
+Finally, the hidden process in the XRP series spends most of the time ($80\%$) in the high volatility regime 2 and the low volatility regime 3.
+We also observe that state 1 has extremely high average returns compared to the returns of states 2 and 3 but is associated with very high risk (high volatility) as a trade-off.
+Lastly, hidden state 4 serves as an auxiliary state with low occupancy, capturing the extreme values (outliers) of the return series.
+The information in \Cref{tab:Hidden states} can be visualized in \Cref{fig:smoothed,fig:returns} which depict the state-switching dynamics of the three cryptocurrencies according to their hidden state classification. \Cref{fig:smoothed} shows the estimated ex ante smoothed probabilities of each state for each time period, i.e., $P\(Z_t=m\mid y_1,\dots,y_T\)$, $m=1,\dots,4$ , over all coins.
+We observe that hidden state 1 for the BTC series, hidden states 1 and 2 for the ETH series and hidden states 1,2 and 3 for the Ripple series occur with high probability.
+The identification of these particular hidden states is sound with low probabilities of misclassification.
+However, we get mixed insights on the occurrence of the other states which are neither high nor low. \Cref{fig:returns} illustrates the Bitcoin (upper plot), Ether (middle plot) and Ripple (lower plot) returns conditionally on the a realization of the hidden process using the 4-state NHHM model.
 Gray lines correspond to the percentage log returns, while red, yellow, purple and green dots correspond to the times that the hidden state was in states 1,2,3 and 4, respectively.
 These graphical representations serve as an easy way to visualize the evolution of the hidden process in reference with the returns for each coin.
 While frequent alternations between the hidden states are prevalent in all three time-series, the transitional patterns are markedly different.
-For instance, in the BTC return series, there exist frequent alternations between states 1 and 3 and between 2 and 4, while in the ETH and XRP series they are between states 1 and 2 and between 2 and 3, respectively. \Cref{fig:smoothed} shows the estimated ex ante smoothed probabilities of each state for each time period, i.e., $P\(Z_t=m\mid y_1,\dots,y_T\)$, $m=1,\dots,4$ , over all coins.
-We observe that hidden state 1 for the BTC series, hidden states 1 and 2 for the ETH series and hidden states 1,2 and 3 for the Ripple series occur with high probability.
-The identification of these particular hidden states is sound with low probabilities of misclassification.
-However, we get mixed insights on the occurrence of the other states which are neither high nor low.
+For instance, in the BTC return series, there exist frequent alternations between states 1 and 3 and between 2 and 4, while in the ETH and XRP series they are between states 1 and 2 and between 2 and 3, respectively.